-The main goal in 2020 was to minimize the potential negative effects due to the COVID-19 pandemic, so the credit process was primarily modified, in terms of introducing more restrictive lending rules.
-The main changes was as follows: for all the Bank's clients, the focus was on existing clients from industries that were less affected by the negative effects of the pandemic; also, the focus was on clients with better ratings, more restrictive indebtedness ratios for individuals were introduced, the concept of pre-approval for small companies and entrepreneurs was abolished during the pandemic, placement approvals for these clients were centralized, additional correction of COVID-19 haircut was introduced to assess the value of real estate.
-In cases where increased risk was observed for corporate clients or an increase in risk was expected due to the industry in which the client operates, the classification of clients was changed through the existing process (transfer to Watch list or to Restructuring where necessary).
-In addition, the emphasis was on the changed processes and rules during the introduction of the moratorium and lending through the guarantee scheme of the Republic of Serbia, as well as on the intensified monitoring of all activities in the credit process.
+The main goal in 2021 was to control the potential negative effects of the COVID19 pandemic, since the effects were already known, so there was a modification of the credit process, in terms of introducing flexibility in lending rules.
+Certainly the focus was on clients from industries that are less affected by the negative effects of the pandemic.
+In cases where increased risk was observed in corporate clients or an increase in risk was expected due to the industry in which the client operates, the classification of clients was changed through the existing process (transfer to watch list or Restructuring where necessary).
+In addition, the focus was on the changed processes and rules during the introduction of the moratorium and lending through the guarantee scheme of the Republic of Serbia, as well as on the enhanced monitoring of all activities in the credit process.